Child’s Pose (Balasana) In Yoga

 Are There Any Risks Associated With Child’s Pose?

 This is an important question to consider before practicing this pose.
-When done correctly, Child’s Pose can have many benefits.
+When done correctly, it can have many benefits.
 However, if not practiced properly, it can cause a few risks as well.

-Additionally, those who have lower back issues should take extra caution when going into Child’s Pose.
+Additionally, those who have lower back issues should take extra caution.
 This is because it involves flexing the spine which could aggravate pre-existing conditions.

 Is Child’s Pose Suitable For People With Back Or Knee Injuries?